coastermaster/Eaglercraft/README.md

 ------------------------------------------
 Credits:
 -----------------------------------------------
-AR-DEV-1 for posting the last Eaglercraft 1.8.9 clinet on Github and he is also making 1.12 uhhhhhhhhhhhh with a big surprise - lax1dude for makin Eaglercraft and starting the entire thingy
+AR-DEV-1 for posting the last Eaglercraft 1.8.9 clinet on Github and he is also making 1.20 - lax1dude for makin Eaglercraft and starting the entire thingy
 ----